metagenlab/diag_pipelines/docs/filtering/filtering.rst

 Core genome filtering
 =====================

 Core genome filtering is performed at the end.
-Using any bed file defined using the mapping reference, only the positions in the filtered VCF with all samples overlapping the bed regions are kept.
+Using any bed file defined using the mapping reference, only the positions in the filtered final VCF overlapping the bed regions are kept.
 See :ref:`core_genome` for the bed file definitions.